Adult and Teen Volunteer Program

 No formal training or background in education is required.
 Willingness to learn about animals and how to incorporate conservation education into the guest experience is required.

 The zoo conducts an information session for interested participants twice a year.
-If you would like to be invited to the next information session, please click on this link and fill out the form.
+If you would like to be invited to the next information session on Aug.
+4, please click on this link and fill out the online application form.

 Teen Volunteer Program